homes32/pebakery-docs/Commands/System/Cursor.md

 ## Remarks

 You must return the cursor to the `NORMAL` state when you are finished or it will remain in the `WAIT` state.
-It's a good idea to include `System,Cursor,NORMAL` in your projects `System,OnBuildExit` function to ensure that the cursor doesn't get "stuck" in a waiting state due the user pressing the Stop button or a plugin failure.
+It's a good idea to include `System,Cursor,NORMAL` in your projects `System,OnBuildExit` function to ensure that the cursor doesn't get "stuck" in a waiting state due the user pressing the Stop button or a script failure.

 The exact cursor icon displayed is dependent on your operating system.